ReshmithaTc/DSA/README.md

-# 🧠 DSA Practice Repository
+# 🧠 DSA Practice Problems

 Welcome!
 This repository is dedicated to systematically solving **Data Structures & Algorithms (DSA)** problems for interview prep (FAANG-style, product-based companies, and competitive programming).